Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Creamy, peanut-y pudding paired with a sweet and juicy strawberry

-I wasn’t sure what to expect for dessert and this surely was a great surprise!
+To wrap up our Bangkok omakase experience, I wasn’t sure what to expect for dessert and this surely was a great surprise!

 For one, I have never seen a White Strawberry (ok this one was not completely white, but pretty white).
 The strawberry doesn’t taste like your regular one, it has a mild sweetness and is less citrusy compared to your regular strawberry.